 We all live Downstream

 Perhaps the greatest threat to our rivers is simply a lack of awareness of their importance to our lives.
-Here are three stories of people trying to change that.
+Here are four stories of people trying to change that.

 Protecting a coastal Maine lifeline